 Lessons learnt and guidelines for replication

 In a truly cooperative approach, CITyFiED representatives carried out a workshop with the residents about the visualisation side of the district’s renovation.
-Participants had the opportunity to address various technological and non-technological solutions designed to cut energy consumption, and the effects that these could have on residents.
-The approach seeks to take account of user perspectives, and places residents at the heart of the decision-making process.
+Participants had the opportunity to address various technological and non-technological solutions designed to reduce the energy consumption, and the effects that these could have on residents.
+The approach seeks to take into account the perspectives of users and places residents at the heart of the decision-making process.
 For long-term success in green energy, projects like CITyFiED need residents to fully commit to the planned retrofitting and development.
 Such an approach raises awareness of energy challenges and increases the opportunity of replicability through citizen engagement.

 For long-term success in green energy, projects like CITyFiED need residents to fully buy into the planned retrofitting and development.
 Such an approach raises awareness of energy challenges and increases the prospect of replicability through citizen engagement.